macOS privacy and security settings: Relaxed level

 • Is not an actual word or easy-to-guess phrase;

-• Is not the same as for any other account, including your Apple ID login credentials;
+• Is not the same as for any other account, including your Apple ID password;

 • Does not consist of information that strangers could easily find out (your name, date of birth, pet's name, and so forth — or those of your friends or relatives).